pychuang/ll-api/doc/source/guide-participant.rst

 	#.
 Sign up for individual sites (use-cases) you want to obtain data for.
 You will receive a link by email to do so.

 #.
 Implement your method as a client that can talk to the API.
 Examples are provided.
 See :ref:`method` below.
 #.
-Run your client:
+Run your client

 	#.
 The client you implement can use the train queries and historical clicks to learn
 	#.
 When a test period starts, download test queries and submit your test runs.
 Again, the test period will last for several weeks but there is no need (nor the possibility) to update runs.

 #.
 If you take part in CLEF
     #.
 Write up your findings.
     #.
 Come to and present your work at `CLEF 2015 in Toulouse, France <http://clef2015.clef-initiative.eu/CLEF2015/>`_ in September 2015.

 We hope that all steps but 3. and 4. are self explanatory.
 Below we detail these two steps in Sections :ref:`method` and :ref:`running` respectively.